People can be so baffled about how to arrange their furniture that they often just give up and line the furniture along the walls.

-This notion is also known as Room Planning/Fail.
+This fanciful notion is also known as Room Planning/Fail.

 Take heart.
 An attractive furniture arrangement combining functionality with comfort isn’t out of reach.
 Good home design has its own logic.
-Taking a “start from the beginning” approach will pay off.
+A “start from the beginning” approach will pay off.

 Your furniture has to do something besides just sit there.
 It should have a functional purpose besides the obvious.

 Otherwise, without an end result in mind, you’re not accomplishing much besides storage.

 Form actually does follows function in this case.
 What is the purpose for the area and what would you need for both efficiency and comfort?

 Think it through.
 Let’s say you would love a place to curl up with a good book.
 A largish upholstered chair is a comfort basic for good reason.
 Add an ottoman if you are more the “lounge” than “curl” type.
 Next, a good reading lamp is essential to avoid eyestrain.
 Standing floor lamps are great for task lighting, without taking up space if you don’t have much.
 Or consider a lamp on a table.
 You’ll want at least a small table anyway, for a place to set your drink or anything else you’ll be using while you sit.